• Disease Overview

 Affected populations

 CSS occurs worldwide with no ethnic predisposition.
-Since the disorder was originally described in 1970 (G.S.
-Coffin), there are likely several thousand individuals with known CSS, however there are more individuals with CSS who have not yet undergone molecular testing or who have not come to medical attention.
+Since the disorder was originally described in 1970 by Dr. G.S.
+Coffin, there are several thousand people who have been diagnosed with CSS.
+However, it is likely that there are more individuals with CSS who have not yet had molecular testing or who have not come to medical attention.
+As of February 2025, a clinical registry for individuals with CSS has over 530 people enrolled.

 • < Previous section